-77 Bloor Street West is a 21-storey Class A, multi-tenant office building located on the prominent southwest corner of Bloor Street West and Bay Street in Toronto.
+77 Bloor Street West is a 21-storey Class A, multi-tenant office building with ground floor retail located on the prominent southwest corner of Bloor Street West and Bay Street in Toronto.
 The building contains underground parking.
-TD Bank is the largest tenant occupying 167,805 square feet, approximately 42% of the total size of the building.
-77 Bloor Street West was built in 1969, and has gone through a major retrofit in 2013.
+TD Bank is the largest tenant occupying approximately 42% of the building.
+77 Bloor Street West was built in 1969, and has went through a major retrofit in 2013.